Origen-SDK/origen_testers/spec/decompiler/README.md

 ~~~

 The `approved` option will automatically move the output into the appropriate
-`approved` directory so it can be found by the Decompiler's specs.
+`approved` directory so it can be found by the decompiler's specs.

 Some existing pattern models are already present for the `J750` and `V93K` platforms.
 See [those approved directories](https://github.com/Origen-SDK/origen_testers/tree/master/approved)